stoned-ape/gpu_sorting_algorithms/README.md

 ## Bubble Sort
 For an array of length n you must make n passes.
 Each pass consists of looking at all adjacent elements and swapping them if they are out of order.
-This is trival to parrallelize.
+This is trival to parallelize.

 For even numbered passes, you compare and swap elements (0,1),(2,3),(4,5) ...